ckerce/pops_ml/README.md

 G. C. Brown, J. C. Kerce and M. A. Mitchell, "Extreme Beam Broadening using Phase Only Pattern Synthesis," Fourth IEEE Workshop on Sensor Array and Multichannel Processing, 2006., 2006, pp. 36-39, doi: 10.1109/SAM.2006.1706079.

+In modern parlance, the approach generally parallels the technique of White Box Adversarial Machine Learning Attacks presented, for instance, in Goodfellow, et. all, Explaining and Harnessing Adversarial Examples

 @author Clayton Kerce <clayton.kerce@gtri.gatech.edu>